SwornimRajDhakal/SwornimRajDhakal/README.md

 - 🔭 I’m currently working with South West Recruitment .
 - 🌱 I’m currently learning to become an efficient analyst.
 - 👯 I’m looking to collaborate with like minded people ( who want to grow together)
-- 🤔 I’m currently looking for help with: Employment in the IT sector in UK.
+- 🤔 I’m currently looking for help with: Employment in the IT sector within UK.
 - 💬 Ask me about : my current projects (I dont mind anime talks.
 Who does not like one piece ?)
 - 📫 How to reach me: swornimrajdhakal@gmail.com
 - 😄 Pronouns: He/Him